English Language Learner Plan

 Curriculum

-High school ELL students are assessed for language proficiency in reading, writing, speaking and listening each spring.
 Students are then placed in the classes that will provide the right amount of support for them for the following year.
 Every effort is made to assign students to classes that receive credits toward graduation requirements.

 Monitoring and Exiting Criteria

-6. Documents any concerns after each grading period.
+3. Documents any concerns after each grading period.

-7. Completes a monitoring review and place this record in the student’s cumulative file.
+4. Completes a monitoring review and place this record in the student’s cumulative file.

-Contact: Lauren Nelson
+Contact: Lauren Berglund

 JMC Parental Information